PeruvianWizard/TKinter-Youtube-Media-Downloader-Project/README.md

 This a project solely coded in python, and it is meanh to be used to experiment with modules, libraries (e.g. pytubefix, tkinter), and common coding practices.
-The software has only been tested on Windows 11.
+The software has only been tested on Windows 11, so the installation instructions are for Windows 11.

 ## Installation

 To get this project to work, you will need ffmpeg, an open-source software that offers tools to manipulate multimedia, such as, videos, audios, streams, etc.
 Morover, you'll need to install the python library, pytubefix, to your virtual environment.
+The pytubefix library is used to download the videos/audios from Youtube.

 ### Installing pytubefix